Green lacewing fact sheet | Field of Mars EEC

 GBIF. n.d.
 Mallada signatus (Schneider, 1851). [online] Available at: https://www.gbif.org/species/2104808

-An adult green lacewing – Field of Mars EEC (original illustration).
+An adult green lacewing with clear, net-veined wings – Field of Mars EEC (original illustration).

-A green lacewing adult showing its lace-like wings – “File:(MHNT) Chrysoperla carnea - side view.jpg” by Didier Descouens.
-CC BY-SA 4.0 (cropped, rotated). https://commons.wikimedia.org/wiki/File:(MHNT)Chrysoperla_carnea-_side_view.jpg
+A green lacewing adult showing its lace-like wings – ‘(MHNT) Chrysoperla carnea - side view.jpg’ by Didier Descouens.
+Creative Commons Attribution-ShareAlike 4.0 International.
+Available at: https://commons.wikimedia.org/wiki/File:(MHNT)Chrysoperla_carnea-_side_view.jpg

-Bushland in places like the Field of Mars Reserve provides good habitat for lacewings – Field of Mars EEC (original image).
+Bushland areas like Field of Mars Reserve provide habitat for lacewings – Field of Mars EEC (original image).

-Adults may visit flowers for nectar and pollen – Field of Mars EEC (original image).
+Adult lacewings feed on nectar and pollen and may transfer pollen between flowers while feeding – Field of Mars EEC (original image).

-Green lacewings help to control pests in gardens – Field of Mars EEC (original image).
+Lacewing larvae help control aphids and other plant pests in gardens – Field of Mars EEC (original image).

 Learn with us